Canon 60D versus Canon SL1

 |Nikon D7000 (⇒ lft | rgt)||optical||YES||3.0||921||fixed||no||8000||6.0||12||no|

 |Panasonic G6 (⇒ lft | rgt)||1440||no||3.0||1036||swivel||YES||4000||7.0||10.5||no|

 Both the 60D and the SL1 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the SL1 was followed by the Canon SL2.

-So how do things add up?
+So what is the bottom line?
 Is the Canon 60D better than the Canon SL1 or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 60D:

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.